 The "when" and "how" of implementing a Montessori floor bed can be daunting to some families.
 But don't worry, we have you covered!

 When Should Your Child Start Using a Montessori Bed?

-If you start right away, you won’t have to purchase a crib, helping you save money.
+If you start your child in a floor bed right away, you won’t have to purchase a crib, helping you save money.
 Your child will also absorb their surroundings faster and develop their ability to move around.
-However, you may want to install a short rail around the floor bed to prevent them from rolling out when very young.
-If you decide to wait until your child is older, they may struggle in the first few days, but they’ll eventually establish regular sleeping patterns.
+Then you don't have to worry about how to transition from a crib to a floor bed later on.